 Amber serves as the Program Manager for the nationally-recognized America’s Entrepreneurial Schools and Colleges initiative in partnership with The National Consortium for Entrepreneurship Education (EntreEd), a program that has impacted over 50,000 Appalachian students with support from the Appalachian Regional Commission.
 Amber led The EdVenture Group to be one of only 29 internationally-awarded Google RISE organizations for the CS EdVenture program in 2016, and was a featured breakout speaker that the 2018 National Title I Conference in Philadelphia, PA, where she spoke of the organization’s work on female students in STEM and Computer Science.
 Today, she manages a portfolio of education initiatives focused on K-12 education innovation.

-Amber earned her B.S. in Strategic Communications from West Virginia University in 2015 and her Master of Education Entrepreneurship from the University of Pennsylvania in 2019.
+Amber earned her B.S. in Strategic Communications from West Virginia University in 2015 and her M.S.Ed. from the University of Pennsylvania in 2019.
 With a skill for finding, framing, and solving problems in the education sector, Amber's passion for K-12 innovation has led to over $4 million in grant funding and impacted thousands of students and teachers across Appalachia and the country.

 SENIOR PROGRAM MANAGER